-Have you noticed how life moves in predictable rhythms — times for pushing forward and times for stepping back?
-This guide explains the nine-year life cycle, shows how to calculate your current year, and gives practical steps to use that insight for clearer decisions and steady growth.
+Have you noticed life’s familiar rhythms—times to push forward and times to reflect?
+This guide explains the nine-year numerology cycle, shows how to calculate your current year, and gives practical steps to use that timing for clearer decisions and steady growth.

 ← Back to blog